iconify/iconify-react/readme.md

 Unfortunately NPM and Yarn do not re-run installation script when updating dependencies.
 This makes it impossible to automatically keep icons up to date.

-To re-build icons you can either re-install @iconify/react (uninstall it then install it again) or run this:
+To re-build icons you can either re-install @iconify/react (uninstall it then install it again) or run this after updating dependencies:
 ```
 node node_modules/@iconify/react/build
 ```